 Professor Sherif El-Khamisy, Co-Founder and Deputy Director of the Healthy Lifespan Institute at the University of Sheffield and a professor from the Department of Molecular Biology and Biotechnology and the Neuroscience Institute at the University of Sheffield, one of the lead researchers from the study said: “Failure to fix DNA breaks in our genome can impact our ability to enjoy a healthy life at an old age, as well as leave us vulnerable to neurological diseases like Motor Neurone Disease (MND).
 We hope that by understanding how our cells fix DNA breaks, we can help meet some of these challenges, as well as explore new ways of treating cancer in the future.”

 TEX264, a protein that can engulf and destroy toxic proteins attached to DNA has changed the outlook and previous understanding of cell damage and repair process.
 The newly discovered protein may pave the way to reverse or slow down the aging process.
-Th e researchers are now focusing on the protein’s potential as a curative treatment for cancer.
-The research was funded by a number of prestigious funding bodies such as Medical Research Council, Oxford Institute for Radiation Oncology and Department of Oncology.
+The researchers are now focusing on the protein’s potential as a curative treatment for cancer.
+The research was funded by a number of prestigious funding bodies such as the Medical Research Council, Oxford Institute for Radiation Oncology, and the Department of Oncology.

-Researchers say the next phase of their research will be targeted at evaluating the protein TEX264’s effect towards altering the aging process and Motor Neuron Disease.
+Researchers say the next phase of their research will be targeted at evaluating the protein TEX264’s effect on altering the aging process and Motor Neuron Disease.